 After Cycling

 Cyclers need to pay close attention to their post-workout recovery.
 A study from the International Journal of Sport Nutrition and Exercise Metabolism, chocolate milk may be a good recovery drink for cyclists.
-Milk?s high water content, naturally occurring protein and calcium, as well its carbs, make it a perfect after-workout drink.
+Milks high water content, naturally occurring protein and calcium, as well its carbs, make it a perfect after-workout drink.
 Your muscles can metabolize the carbs in milk and your taste buds can rejoice!

-Your workout isn?t over when you turn off the treadmill or leave the gym.
+Your workout isn’t over when you turn off the treadmill or leave the gym.
 In fact, you are entering a critical phase of exercise: recovery.
-Since you?ve punished ? in a good way! ? your body for thirty or sixty minutes or longer, be sure to spend at least ten minutes stretching.
+Since you’ve punished in a good way! ? your body for thirty or sixty minutes or longer, be sure to spend at least ten minutes stretching.
 Then, finish your recovery by re-hydrating with beverages that will ensure you stay healthy and active for years to come.